Session Introduction

 04

-Cost unpredictability of LLM APIs at scale
+Cost unpredictability of LLM APIs at production scale

 The firms furthest ahead on AI implementation are almost never the ones with the best AI strategy.